How did a Canadian ghost hunting team make international headlines? It was a stupid mistake. The kind any of us could make.

 And, though what happened to them was extreme, it’s why you should you double-check the site (and your backpacks) when the investigation is over.

-Of course, this isn’t just about ghost hunting equipment.
+It isn’t just about leaving behind expensive ghost hunting equipment.

 The list could include food wrappers, muddy footprints, and anything else that wasn’t there when you arrived.

-Just as when you’re at hiking trails and campsites, the rule should be “leave nothing behind.”
+The rule – just like at hiking trails and campsites – should be “leave nothing behind.”

 “This week, police were called to Mackenzie Hall, a historic building in west Windsor, after people came across a suspicious black box with a blue light and a red wire sticking out.

 “Investigation revealed that a suspicious item was left in a room within the building,” police said in a news release.
 (As of July 2018, that news release seems to have been removed.)